-National Board Certified Teacher payouts will receive 100% of the funds generated for a Recognized allotment.
-Should the NBC Teacher receive the Exemplary or Master allotment then the payout will follow the Comanche ISD Spending Plan.
+National Board Certified Teacher payouts will receive 100% of the funds generated for a recognized allotment, the other 10% will go to the district.
 It is the teacher's responsibility to notify the district upon receipt of NTBC certification; however, the CISD HR department will verify and process the needed changes as soon as the certification is reported by the teacher.